Real or not? Mike Trout's injury dooms Angels; Cody Bellinger is awesome

 — SportsCenter (@SportsCenter) May 30, 2017

-An inning to remember Down 8-2 to the Minnesota Twins entering the top of the eighth, the Astros scored 11 runs on their way to a 16-8 victory.
+An inning to remember Down 8-2 to the Minnesota Twins, the Astros scored 11 runs in the top of the eighth on their way to a 16-8 victory.
 Twins manager Paul Molitor managed to not bring in closer Brandon Kintzler as he let the lead slip away.
-The rally tied the second-biggest inning in Astros history, behind a 12-run inning on May 31, 1975, and get this: The Astros had never won a game in franchise history when they trailed by six-plus runs entering the eighth inning.
+The rally tied the second-biggest inning in Astros history, behind a 12-run inning on May 31, 1975.
+And get this: The Astros had never won a game in franchise history when they trailed by six-plus runs entering the eighth inning.
 Not only Bryce Harper can make baseball fun.

 How good are the @Astros?
 11-runs-in-an-inning good. pic.twitter.com/j1oOe8rCnt